vijayrami/Magelearn_FreeShippingProgressBar/README.md

 ## Compatibility
 This module has been tested and validated to work on Magento versions 2.3 to 2.4.2.

-This module uses a ViewModel and should be compatible with versions 2.2 and higher but has not been tested on versions lower than 2.3.
+This module uses a ViewModel and should be compatible with versions 2.2 and higher.

 ## Bugs & Issues
-If you find a bug or issue please create a new issue [here](https://github.com/christophermallory/magento2-freeshipping-progress-bar/issues) and include as much detail and context as possible including screenshots.
+If you find a bug or issue please create a new issue [here](https://github.com/vijayrami/Magelearn_FreeShippingProgressBar/issues) and include as much detail and context as possible including screenshots.

 ## License
 This module is licensed under the Open Software License V3.0 which you can refer to [here](LICENSE.txt).